 Mentors can provide wise counsel, help a new employee orientate into the workplace, provide information, advice and guidance relating to the learning and training aspects of the Apprenticeship, and work with the apprentice and employer to ensure that problems are resolved quickly and do not threaten the Apprenticeship.

+It is essential that issues between the mentor and mentee are kept confidential.
 A mentor should be someone from outside the apprentice’s reporting hierarchy at work.
-A union learning rep or workplace rep is often well placed to mentor apprentices.
-It is also essential that issues between mentor and mentee are confidential.
+A union learning representative or workplace representative is often well placed to mentor apprentices.

 An employer considering taking on apprentices should give consideration to allowing for training and time off for mentors within the company.
-Ideally, a mentor should be a member of the union or a union rep. Union reps often have training and experience of mentoring-type skills through their union role; for example, many will already have experience of the following mentoring skills:
+Ideally, a mentor should be a member of the union or a union representative.
+Union crepresentatives often have training and experience of mentoring-type skills through their union role; for example, many will already have experience of the following mentoring skills:

 - active listening